pkerspe/ESP-StepperMotor-Server/README.md

 ![startup screen][startup_screen]

 ### Connecting the hardware
+TBD

+## Insallation of the Web UI
+Once you uploaded the comiled sketch to your ESP32 (dont forget to enter your SSID and Wifi Password in the sketch!) the ESP will connect to the WiFi and check if the UI files are already installed in the SPI Flash File System (SPIFFS) of the ESP.
+If not it will try to download it.
+Once all is done you can enter the IP Adress of you ESP32 module in the browser and you will see the UI of the Stepper Motor Server, where you can configure the stepper motors and controls.

+To figure out the IP Adresse of your ESP-32 module, you can either check your routers admin ui or you can connect to the serial port of the ESP-32 and check the output.
+Once the connection to you WiFi has been established, the module will print the IP address to the serial console.

 ### Setup / Configuation via the User Interface
 After you installed everything on the hardware side, you can open the web UI to setup/configure the server.